googleapis/google-api-python-client/samples/compute/README.md

 ## Adding an instance

-To add an instance, use the `instances().insert` method and specify the properties of the new instance.
+To add an instance, use the `compute.instances().insert()` method and specify the properties of the new instance.
 These properties are specified in the request body; for details about each property see the [API reference for `instances.insert`](https://cloud.google.com/compute/docs/reference/latest/instances/insert).